 In the market for a new vehicle?
 Then why not buy a second hand car.
 It makes sense considering your budget.
 It makes sense considering your needs.
-And it makes sense to make your used car purchase from a dealer.
+And it makes sense to buy a second hand car from a dealer.

 Sure.
 You may find a slightly better price from a private seller.
 But you’re really rolling the dice.

 With private sellers, there’s no statutory warranty when buying a used vehicle.
 Drive away and five minutes later the wheels fall off?
 You’re out of luck.
 And out of options.

-In NSW, there’s a dealer guarantee on all vehicles (excluding motorcycles) less than 10 years old and driven less than 160,00km.
+In NSW, there’s a dealer guarantee on all used vehicles (excluding motorcycles) less than 10 years old and driven less than 160,00km.
 You’re covered for 5,000km or three months after the purchase.
 Whichever comes first.

 With private sales, a clear title of the vehicle isn’t guaranteed either.
 So any faults found won’t be covered by Fair Trading.
 And you’re stuck with no legal backup.

-The same goes for picking up a used car at auction.
+The same goes for picking up a second hand car at auction.

 You can’t test drive the car.
 It may or may not come with a warranty.
-And you probably won’t be able to have it inspected thoroughly right then and there on the day of the auction.
+And you probably won’t be able to have it inspected thoroughly right there and then on the day of the auction.

 Leveraging your current vehicle as a trade-in will not only save you cash off the price of the car you’re buying.

 You’ve been visiting the local dealerships and strolling the used car lots.
 You spend time looking at all the different types of cars, from full size family cars to pickup trucks and crossover SUVs.
 Then finally, something catches your eye.

 It’s exactly what you were looking for.
 The price is right.
-But before you sign on the dotted line, there’s a couple of things you’ll want to check twice before striking a deal.
+But before you sign on the dotted lines, there’s a couple of things you’ll want to check twice before striking a deal.

 From the car history to the cooling off period.
 Along with understanding the car safety ratings and its vehicle class.
 Being armed with all the information you need before you get started, you’re already one step ahead!